rotationalio/rotational.io/content/en/blog/2023-09-14-how-to-dockerize-data-science-processes.md

 author: Benjamin Bengfort
 profile: img/team/benjamin-bengfort.png
 tags: ["Docker", "Data Science", "Python"]
-description: "Docker is a useful tool for containerizing long running jobs and services but most devops tutorials focus on web apps and microservices.
-Data scientists need containers that have a different set of scientific and numeric computing dependencies for data transformations, ETLs, inferencing, and other statistical analysis.
-This post contains a Python Dockerfile that you can use as a reference for creating your own data science Dockerfile processes and commands."
+description: "Docker is good for containerizing jobs and services, but most tutorials focus on web apps and microservices.
+This post is for data scientists!
+It contains a Python Dockerfile to use as a reference when creating your containers with scientific and numeric computing dependencies for data transformations, ETLs, inferencing, and other statistical analyses."
 ---

-Docker containers are an incredibly useful mechanism for deploying long running applications and services on Kubernetes clusters.
-Unfortunately most tutorials focus on web applications and microservices whereas data scientists are thinking about long running processes that perform data transformations (ETLs), make inferences, or other jobs that require a different set of dependencies than web development does.
-In this post, we'll discuss the best way to create Python based Docker containers for data science purposes.
+Docker is great, but most tutorials are geared toward devOps users, not data scientists.
+If you're building long-running processes for NLP, ML, or generative AI, here's a blueprint for Python Docker containers for data science!

 <!--more-->